Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Conclusions

 \section{Conclusions}

 In this short paper, we derived condensation/evaporation and collisional growth expressions for a two moment cloud microphysical scheme applicable to sub-stellar atmospheric clouds.
-We went beyond the non-disperse assumptions commonly used in previous studies and found simple analytical and tractable solutions when assuming an exponential particle size distribution.
+We went beyond the monodisperse assumptions commonly used in previous studies and found simple analytical and tractable solutions when assuming an exponential particle size distribution.

 Our analysis found that assuming an exponential distribution for particles leads to simple analytical formulae, which, in effect, modify the monodisperse formulations with constant factors for the time dependent moment equations.
-These are $\approx$0.9 for the condensation/evaporation rate (first moment) and $\approx$1.1 for Brownian collisional growth (zeroth moment) in the Kn $\ll$ 1 regime and $\approx$1.6 for Brownian collisional growth in the Kn $\gg$ 1 regime and $\approx$0.85 for the gravitational coalescence collisional rate.
+These are $\approx$0.9 for the condensation/evaporation rate (first moment) and $>$1.1 for Brownian collisional growth (zeroth moment) in the Kn $\ll$ 1 regime and $\approx$1.37 for Brownian collisional growth in the Kn $\gg$ 1 regime and $\approx$0.85 for the gravitational coalescence collisional rate.
 However, we note that several simplifying assumptions were made regarding integrating the collision growth equations in order to make the problem more analytically tractable.
 In addition, we proposed simple interpolation functions for evaluating the condensation, settling velocity and collisional growth rates in the Kn $\sim$ 1 transition regime.

-In a simple 1D column model example, we found maximum differences of a factor of $\sim$40 \% in number density and $\sim$10 \% in particle size between the monodisperse and exponential size distribution assumptions.
-We suggest that, in our particular cases, the total condensed mass in the cloud structure is similar between each assumption, but the balance between number density and mean particle sizes are affected by the choice of size distribution assumption.
+In a simple 1D column model example, we found significant differences of a factor of $>$200\% in number density and $>$40\% in particle size between the monodisperse and exponential size distribution assumptions, with differences dependent on the T-p profile and gravity of the simulation.
+We suggest that, in our particular cases, the total condensed mass in the cloud structure is similar between each assumption, but the balance between number density and particle sizes is greatly affected by the choice of size distribution assumption.

 In future papers, we will extend our two moment framework to three moments to enable self-consistent evolution of more complex, three parameter, size distributions, but are still somewhat analytically tractable, such as the log-normal and gamma distributions.
 Due to the exponential distribution case being a special case of the gamma distribution, we find it likely that derivations using the gamma distribution will follow similar structure to the equations presented in this study.